Beginner Reading

 - Welcome to Elevenfold Legacy.
 You are the manager of one football club.
 Your job is to win matches, win trophies, build a stronger squad, and leave a legacy in the rankings and history pages.

 - Club HQ is your main page.
 Start there every session.
-From there, check your next match, open Calendar, review your squad, and decide what needs attention first.
+From there, check your next match, your weekly goals, your league facts, your rivalry card, and then decide what needs attention first.

 - The most important rule for progress is simple: you need to play matches.
 No matches means no points, less momentum, and slower growth.